-Let us use integer variables a and b to represent the two numbers and the variable r to represent the remainder of their division, i. e., r is equal to a % b.
+Let us use integer variables a and b to represent the two numbers and the variable r to represent the remainder of their division, that is, r is equal to a % b.
 After reading the two values by using the scanf function, the while loop is utilized to determine the remainder r and assign current values of variables b and r to variables a and b, respectively.
-Please note that the symbol ‘=’used in the three operations into the while loop is the assignment operator used in C and in other languages to assign a value to a variable.
-The assignment operator is different from the equality operator which is expressed by a double equal sign ‘==’ (see the program in figure 2.4).
+Please note that the symbol “=”used in the three operations into the while loop is the assignment operator used in C and in other languages to assign a value to a variable.
+The assignment operator is different from the equality operator that is expressed by a double equal sign ‘==’ (see the program in Figure 2.4).
 Execution of the operations in the while loop is continued as long as the value of divisor b is greater than zero.
-When the value of b becomes zero, the value of variable a is the GCD of the given numbers and it is visualized by the printf statement.
+When the value of b becomes zero, the value of variable a is the GCD of the given numbers, and it is visualized by the printf statement.

-In chapter 1 we introduced also the simple linear search algorithm for finding a given value in a list of numbers.
-Here (see figure 2.4) we show the C program that implements that algorithm.
-After reading the list of elements through the for loop, the program asks for the number to be searched (scanf(“%d”, &x);) and then sequentially through the second for loop, compares each element S[i] with the element to search x, until finds it and prints its position or the list ends, in this case the program signals that the number is not present in the list.
+In Chapter 1, we also introduced the simple linear search algorithm for finding a given value in a list of numbers.
+Here (see Figure 2.4), we show the C program that implements that algorithm.
+After reading the list of elements through the for loop, the program asks for the number to be searched (scanf(“%d”, &x);), and then sequentially through the second for loop compares each element S[i] with the element to search x until it finds it and prints its position or the list ends, in this case the program signals that the number is not present in the list.

 Figure 2.4 The C program implementing the linear search algorithm that, given an array of elements of size N=100, let find a given value x, if it is within the array.